Information Literacy Framework for Philadelphia University:

 bullet

-Where links to the search engines and Internet Resources Page are located
+Where links to Resources Guides are located

 bullet